illuin-tech/colpali/README.md

 ## Associated Paper

-This repository contains the code used for training the vision retrievers in the [**ColPali: Efficient Document Retrieval with Vision Language Models**](https://arxiv.org/abs/2407.01449) paper.
-In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture.
+This repository contains the code used for training the vision retrievers in the [*ColPali: Efficient Document Retrieval with Vision Language Models*](https://arxiv.org/abs/2407.01449) paper.
+In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture and the PaliGemma model.

 ## Setup

 We used Python 3.11.6 and PyTorch 2.2.2 to train and test our models, but the codebase is compatible with Python >=3.9 and recent PyTorch versions.

-The eval codebase depends on a few Python packages, which can be downloaded using the following command:
+To install the package, run:

 ```bash
 pip install colpali-engine